ediying/blitzclock-micro/README.md

 11. Save the Cronjob

-If you want to use a custom folder location, macaroon path or light colors you can change also change that in the config.py file
+If you want to use a custom folder location, macaroon path or light colors you can also change that in the config.py file

 ## Features